LLNL/zfp/docs/source/faq.rst

 *Phew*!
-Note how the error introduced by |zfp| (5.472e-9) is in fact one to two orders of magnitude smaller than the roundoff errors (4.668e-8 and 1.192e-7) introduced by IEEE floating-point in these computations.
+Note how the error introduced by |zfp| (5.472e-9) is in fact one to two orders of magnitude smaller than the roundoff errors (4.668e-8 and 1.192e-7) introduced by IEEE floating point in these computations.
 This lower error is in part due to |zfp|'s use of 30-bit significands compared to IEEE's 24-bit single-precision significands.
 Note that data sets with a large dynamic range, e.g., where adjacent values differ a lot in magnitude, are more